Office 365 Migration Strategies

 If you have a lot of data, it will take time to migrate, and availability requirements must play a role in your migration planning.
 This is another area where including someone, either internal or 3rd party, with prior migration experience can help.
 They can help you assess the amount of data that will need to be migrated and create a realistic migration schedule.
 And, of course, once you have a migration plan in place, you will need to set expectations with users so there are no unpleasant surprises.

-Establishing security measures
+Establishing security measures for cloud apps like Office 365

 The myth of the cloud being less secure than an on-premises implementation has been pretty well debunked.
 Cloud applications like Office 365 have numerous built-in security measures, and the data centers housing these applications are staffed 24X7 by top-notch security experts.
 For more details on security, visit Microsoft's Office 365 Trust Center.